 There's something about biting into crisp, crumb coated foods which often enclose gooey, cheesy filling.
 Or the joy of nibbling on deep-fried treats on a winter evening or while having friends over.
 Easy to dish out and delicious to the last bit, crispy food is everyone's favourite.
 But we are also all well aware about the dangers they come with when it concerns our health.
 Talk about obesity and heart disease, and they contribute hugely to the cause.
 So yes, we try and stay away from this category of foods as much as we can, trying to binge only occasionally.While some have resort to air-fryers or baked treats which promise the same satisfaction associated with fried foods, there are also certain oils which can be used at home to make these treats healthier.
 In fact, a recent study done by researchers from the University of Granada (UGR) in Spain states that frying vegetables in Extra Virgin Olive Oil (EVOO) improves the chemical compounds present in the them.The researchers have proven that frying in EVOO - unrefined oil and the highest-quality olive oil - is the cooking method that increases the phenolic - chemical compounds - fractions present in raw vegetables used especially in Mediterranean diet (potato, pumpkin, tomato and eggplant)."Oil as a means of heat transfer increases the amount of phenolic compounds in vegetables, opposite to other cooking methods such as boiling, where heat transfer is done through the water," explained Cristina Samaniego Sánchez, a professor from UGR.

-For the latest food news, health tips and recipes, like us on Facebook or follow us on Twitter.
+For the latest food news, health tips and recipes, like us on Facebook or follow us on Twitter and YouTube.